 The third method is Alternate Two, which requires a sample consisting of approved applications from non-Food and Nutrition Services (FNS, formerly the Food Stamps Program) and TANF/Work First households claiming monthly income within \$100 or annual income within \$1200 of the income eligibility limit for free or reduced-price meals and Food and Nutrition Services (FNS, formerly the Food Stamps Program) and TANF/Work First households.
-In focused sampling, the sample size is the sum of the following: (1) for non- Food and Nutrition Services (FNS, formerly the Food Stamps Program) and TANF/Work First households, the lesser of 1,000 or a figure equal to 1 percent of total approved applications (from all households) on file, and (2) for Food and Nutrition Services (FNS, formerly the Food Stamps Program) and TANF/Work First households, the lesser of 500 or 0.5 percent of approved applications on file from Food and Nutrition Services (FNS, formerly the Food Stamps Program) and TANF/Work First households.
+In focused sampling, the sample size is the sum of the following: (1) for non-Food and Nutrition Services (FNS, formerly the Food Stamps Program) and TANF/Work First households, the lesser of 1,000 or a figure equal to 1 percent of total approved applications (from all households) on file, and (2) for Food and Nutrition Services (FNS, formerly the lesser of 500 or 0.5 percent of approved applications on file from Food and Nutrition Services (FNS, formerly the Services (FNS, formerly the Food Stamps Program) and TANF/Work First households, the lesser of 500 or 0.5 percent of approved applications on file from Food and Nutrition Services (FNS, formerly the Food Stamps Program) and TANF/Work First households.